 Blue Nugget galaxies have few stars

-Galaxies like these Blue Nuggets must have been the standard at the beginning of the expansion of the universe since they are only seen at the very limits of our telescopes' powers.
+Galaxies like these Blue Nuggets may have been the standard primitive form at the beginning of the expansion of the universe since they are only seen at the very limits of our telescopes' powers.
 Light speed retards our ability to see current views of objects so far away in spacetime.

 Light Lag Limits Viewing